christophermichaeljohnston/fermenter/README.md

 VERSION2 : compiles, ready to test.

 Support for 2 fermenters.
 Removes failsafe operation to be replaced by fast and slow speeds.
 Currently only slow implemented.
+Not compatible with brewery frontend.